Britain rejects Assad's Syria unity government plan

-BEIRUT President Bashar al-Assad's proposal to form a unity government including independent and opposition figures will not solve Syria's conflict, Secretary of State for Foreign and Commonwealth Affairs Philip Hammond said on Thursday.
+BEIRUT President Bashar al-Assad's proposal to form a unity government including independent and opposition figures will not solve Syria's conflict, Britain's Foreign Secretary Philip Hammond said on Thursday.

 Hammond was responding to comments Assad made in an interview published this week, when he said a national unity government should be agreed at peace talks in Geneva.
 This government could then draw up a new constitution, leading to elections.